p-caballero/AbstractBuilder/README.md

 ```

-Using the method `Set` we can add the value for the selected parameter.
-If you don't provide a value then it will try to use the default value of that parameter and in the worst case, the default value for that type.
+The `Set` method assigns a value to the chosen parameter.
+If no value is given, it uses the default value of the parameter or in the worst case, the default value of the type.

-This builder works with **record class** and **record struct**.
+This builder supports both record class and record struct.

 ```csharp